Supermarkets face shortage of carrots and cauliflower ‘within weeks’

 Greengrocers have also seen a rise in footfall as they are wiling to pay higher prices for supplies than supermarkets.

 Paul Gritton, 54, manager at Alans Apple in Kingsbridge told The Independent: “I am busier at the minute because just round the corner from me there is a Tesco and a Morrisons, so they are all piling in here.
-Its been alot busier today.
-Its been non stop out there.
-Its going to be about another three to four weeks maybe until the shortages stop.
+It’s been alot busier today.
+It’s been non stop out there.
+It’s going to be about another three to four weeks maybe until the shortages stop.

 “I have been playing higher prices for supplies like peppers.
 I think the supermarkets are just too tight to pay.”